-If you do not tell the Tax Credit Office about your income going down until the end of the tax year, when your claim is being renewed, you should be paid any underpayment as a lump sum at that stage.
+If you do not tell HMRC about your income going down until the end of the tax year, when your claim is being renewed, you should be paid any underpayment as a lump sum at that stage.
 If you are waiting for an appeal to be heard, HMRC might hold on to the underpaid money until the appeal has been decided.

 Universal credit and in-year finalisation

 If you claim universal credit, your tax credit award will end at the point your claim for universal credit is accepted.
 In most cases, this means that your tax credit award period will end before the end of the tax year (5 April) and HMRC will finalise your tax credit award ‘in-year’.
 If in-year finalisation applies to you, HMRC will decide how much tax credit you were entitled to for the period of your award and this will be based on your income and household circumstances up to the in-year finalisation date.
 Any underpayment will be paid to you after your award has been finalised, rather than at the end of the tax year.
-You can read more about this in our section on In-year finalisation.
+You can read more about this in our section on universal credit and stopping tax credits.

 The page gives a brief overview of tax credit underpayments.
 For more information, visit the following pages and our website for advisers: